Privacy Policy

 Operational use

-We use connected data to provide visible product features such as inbox sync, email sending, labels and folder views, calendar event management, attachment import, Drive file access, audit logs, routing rules, and support diagnostics.
+We use connected data to provide visible product features such as inbox sync, reading and searching email, sending and replying, labels and folder views, attachment import and preview, audit logs, routing rules, and support diagnostics.
+Calendar follow-ups apply only where Microsoft calendar access is granted.

 No advertising use